donateko/scopos-webmail/docs/adr/0058-remove-flutter-service-worker.md

 ## Consequences

-- Twake Mail web now will validate cache with the server every time it is loaded
+- Mailbux web now will validate cache with the server every time it is loaded
   - If the status code is 200, new resources will be fetched
   - If the status code is 304, old resources will be used
 - All of the existing service workers will be removed, even if it is not Flutter Service Worker